ChandrakanthPugalenthi/A-231/README.md

+Here is the updated and finalized README file, incorporating your course name and collaborators:

+---

 # 2020 US General Election Turnout Rates

 ## Overview

 This repository is created as part of the semester project for the [**University of Hertfordshire**](https://www.herts.ac.uk) under the subject **Team Research and Development**.

+- **Course Name:** MSc Cyber Security
 - **Subject Name:** Team Research and Development
 - **Subject Code:** 7COM1079-2024
 - **Language Used:** R